-- The increase in performance and frequency in combination with the economics of test will put a strong focus on novel design-for-test and alternative test techniques to be developed in the coming years. - RF will much more frequently be embedded into products via SoC or SiP techniques.
+- 1. The increase in performance and frequency in combination with the economics of test will put a strong focus on novel design-for-test and alternative test techniques to be developed in the coming years. - 2.
+RF will much more frequently be embedded into products via SoC or SiP techniques.
 Combination of RF tests with (high-end) digital and mixed signal will be more common.
 RF test on wafer level will increase.
-Next to the test system, there will also be emphasis on the tooling (load boards, sockets, and probe cards) to cope with signal integrity. - Source and measurement accuracy for phase noise and signal detectors are adequate today but must improve in the near term.
-Phase noise at 100 kHz needs to improve to better than -140 dBc/Hz over the next couple years. - The visibility of trends in the high RF ranges (> 6 GHz) is evolving. - Probe is a challenge over 6 GHz and the timeframe for modulated waveform testing over 6 GHz is uncertain. - Impedance standards and calibration methods for high frequency measurement at probe need to be created. - The EMI environment of the test development setup may be substantially different than the environment on the production test floor creating yield and correlation issues. - Most SOC test requirements still trending from RF-to-BB and vice-versa.
-RF-to-Dig or line to line is limited but widely discussed. - OEM is conceptualizing RF BIST/Loop back test methodology but functional and parametric tests still dominate the market.
+Next to the test system, there will also be emphasis on the tooling (load boards, sockets, and probe cards) to cope with signal integrity.

+- 3. Source and measurement accuracy for phase noise and signal detectors are adequate today but must improve in the near term.
+Phase noise at 100 KHz needs to improve from today's -120 dBc/Hz to at least -130 within the next year or two. - 4.
+The visibility of trends in the high RF ranges (> 6 GHz) is evolving. - 5.
+Probe is a challenge over 6 GHz and the timeframe for modulated waveform testing over 6 GHz is uncertain. - 6.
+Impedance standards and calibration methods for high frequency measurement at probe need to be created. - 7.
+The EMI environment of the test development setup may be substantially different than the environment on the production test floor creating yield and correlation issues.

-7.9 RELIABILITY TECHNOLOGY REQUIREMENTS
+RELIABILITY TECHNOLOGY REQUIREMENTS